Dianeod/docs-1/docs/ml/nlp/userguide/tensorflow.md

 Where

 - `text` is a string
-- `tok` is the form of tokenization to be implemented
+- `tok` is the form of tokenization to be applied

 returns a dictionary or table containing the sentiment of the text.